sergio-costas/snap-build-tools/remove_common/README.md

 packages don't need this.
 The *build-snaps* statement only needs to be put once, so it's better to put it in the *snapbuildtools* part (the one added at the beginning for installing these tools).

+Also, another way is to create a single part with all the stage packages, thus reducing the number of times that the script has to be called.